Trace Systoles and Sink Constant

-It was already known that the minimal value of the Markoff map on the regions adjacent to a sink is bounded above by a constant depending only on $\Um$.
-However, the optimal value of this constant, that we call the \emph{sink constant} and denote by $M (\Um)$ was unknown.
-This question was already asked by Tan-Wong-Zhang (\cite{tan_gen}) but remained open since then, even in the simplest cases.
-The first main result of this article is the answer to that question in the case where $\lambda_1 = \lambda_2 = \lambda_3 = 0$.
+Using an elementary study of the inequalities satisfied around a sink, one can show that the minimal value of the Markoff map on the regions adjacent to that vertex is bounded above by a constant depending only on $\Um$.
+However, the optimal value of this constant, that we will call the \emph{sink constant} denoted $M (\Um)$, was unknown except for the $\Um = (0,0,0,0)$ case that was determined by Bowditch.
+The question of the value in more general cases was first asked by Tan-Wong-Zhang (\cite{tan_gen}) but remained entirely open since then.
+The first main result of this article is the exact value of $M (\Um)$ in the case where $\lambda_1 = \lambda_2 = \lambda_3 = 0$.